mhamiri96/Model-refactor/README.md

   The source article can be read from [here](https://www.researchgate.net/publication/282538487_Multi-view_refactoring_of_class_and_activity_diagrams_using_a_multi-objective_evolutionary_algorithm) or download it from [here](https://github.com/mhamiri96/Model-refactor/raw/main/2015_Multi-view%20refactoring%20of%20class%20and%20activity%20diagrams%20using%20a%20multi-objective%20evolutionary%20algorithm.pdf).

 ## What was our motivation?
-Honestly it was a mandatory project of **"Software Architecture"** course of graduated students of **Iran University of Sceince and Technology (IUST)** which instructed by **Dr. Mehrdad Ashtiani**, but we can say that it was interesting enough to concentrate and worth it to spend considerable amount of time on it.
+Honestly it was a fulfillment project of **"Software Architecture"** course of graduated students of **Iran University of Sceince and Technology (IUST)** which instructed by **Dr. Mehrdad Ashtiani**, but we can say that it was interesting enough to concentrate and worth it to spend considerable amount of time on it.

 ## What did we learn?
 To do this project we must get familiar or even get competent in several fields.
 Software design and architecture concepts, Java programming and Optimization theories(especially multi-objective optimization) were main items.